basepr1me/ESP32-Foxhunt-Rabbit/README.md

 I'm not certain the XT_DAC_Audio writer knows this either.

 # WIP
 This is in a WIP state and currently only transmits audio.

-Sending Morse code is not yet completed.
+This shouldn't be used by anybody yet.
+It is still highly experimental and subject to large changes.

 This style is OpenBSD style and may not look right in the Arduino IDE, since I don't use it.